unsftn/informatika/_faculty/IgorDejanovic.md

 scholar: https://scholar.google.com/citations?user=SqLKTIkAAAAJ&hl=en
 ---

 Igor Dejanović received a PhD degree at University of Novi Sad in 2012.
-He holds an assistant professor position at the Faculty of Technical Sciences, University of Novi Sad.
+He holds an associate professor position at the Faculty of Technical Sciences, University of Novi Sad.
 He has authored or co-authored many scientific papers.
 He is an active member of the open-source community.

 His areas of work and interest are Model-Driven Engineering, Domain-Specific Languages, Software Configuration Management.